vdim/yz/doc/IMPLEMENTATION.md

 * Query is parsed by parser
 ([sourse] (https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/parsing.clj))
-which is based on [fnparse] ( https://github.com/joshua-choi/fnparse) library which is based on parser combinators which is based on [monads] (http://intensivesystems.net/tutorials/monads_101.html).
+which is based on [fnparse] ( https://github.com/joshua-choi/fnparse) library which is based on [parser combinators] (http://en.wikipedia.org/wiki/Parser_combinator) which is based on [monads] (http://intensivesystems.net/tutorials/monads_101.html).

 * Parsing of query is based on Map of Object Model (MOM).
-See section MOM in this document below for more detail.
+See section MOM in this document below for more details.

 * Parser produces some inner data structure and passes it to query evaluator ([sourse] (https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/core.clj)).